jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 `response` | Response gets sent back to platform.
 `fail` | Errors get handled if applicable.

 Depending on the incoming request and the platform, not all of them are necessarily needed.
-For example, the `asr` middleware is not needed if the request is coming from Alexa.
+For example, the `asr` middleware is not needed if the request is coming from Alexa, which already uses built-in speech recognition.

 Now that we've covered the architecture of the framework, let's continue with the general architecture of a Jovo package.